benjaminCallaghan/requests_toolkit/README.md

 ```

 ## Usage
-All decorators will return a requests.Response object designed to simplify the
+All decorators will return a requests.Response object.
-handling of requests api calls.
 Example usage:
 validate_keys: expected data must specify the required keys and structure.
     suppress_exception_for_extra_found_keys has default value True, which means that